 This page may contain affiliate links.
 Read our disclosure here.

 Nearly every day I hear from someone who is suffering with hair loss.
-It is one of the most annoying side effects of hormonal imbalances.
+It is one of the most annoying side effects of hormonal imbalances and nutritional issues.
 Some women just deal with losing a little but each day, but others deal with handfuls which can be tragic.

 I personally dealt with hair loss after the birth of my son, which is something that is just “normal” in our society so I didn’t think much of it.
 But for over a year I dealt with clumps coming out, especially during hormonal shifts every 2 weeks.
 I just accepted it as a normal postpartum thing, until I started learning about mineral balancing.
 Once I started on a mineral balancing program, I saw the hair loss slow down but it still would flare up during detox reactions.
 It was very closely related to how my liver was functioning!

 Now I am at the point that my hair is completely back to normal.
 In fact, it is so thick again that I had to go get it cut and thinned out!
 I’ve managed to compile some tips that I’ve used or others have told me about in order to get that glorious hair back.

 My Top Tips for Reversing Hair Loss Naturally

 - Stomach acid Production!
 We need protein to keep our hair healthy, and he need stomach acid to digest protein.
 Things like apple cider vinegar, HCL, fermented foods, lemon, gelatin, and salt water sole are great for increasing stomach acid and aiding in the digestion of protein and other essential nutrients.
 You can read my whole post on stomach acid here to find more information on its importance, or you can learn all of my tips and tricks on gut healing in this course.